Session Expired

 AI Summary

-The Mississippi Human Capital Supplemental Tax Act creates a fund for workforce development with a 1% tax rate and establishes an advisory council to address AI impacts.
+The Mississippi Human Capital Supplemental Tax Act creates a fund for workforce development, establishes a supplemental tax related to AI displacement, and forms an advisory council.
+The rate of the supplemental tax is specified in the bill.

 Business Impact